-Patricia Ybarra is the author of Performing Conquest: Five centuries of Theater, History and Identity in Tlaxcala, Mexico (Ann Arbor: University of Michigan, 2009) and co-editor with Lara Nielsen of Theater and Neoliberalism: Performance Permutations (Palgrave Macmillan, 2012).
-Her current manuscript in progress is Latino/a Theatre in the Time of Neoliberalism, which will be published in November 2017 by Northwestern University Press.
-She is President-Elect of the Association for Theatre in Higher Education.
-Her area of specialization is theatre historiography of the Americas, with emphasis on the relationship between theatre, nationalism, and American identities in North America.
+Patricia Ybarra is the author of Performing Conquest: Five Centuries of Theater, History and Identity in Tlaxcala, Mexico (Ann Arbor: University of Michigan, 2009), Latinx Theatre in the Times of Neoliberalism (Northwestern University Press, 2018), and co-editor with Lara Nielsen of Theater and Neoliberalism: Performance Permutations (Palgrave Macmillan, 2012; paperback 2014).
+She is the former President of the Association for Theatre in Higher Education.
 She is also a director, dramaturg and the former administrator of Richard Foreman's Ontological-Hysteric Theatre.

 |Ybarra, Patricia Dancing the New World: Aztecs, Spaniards, and the Choreography of Conquest by Paul A. Scolieri.
 Hispanic Review.
 2015; 83 (1) : 113-117.|